TOAST-DOCS/Data-Flow/en/codec-config-guide.md

 * Processes each line as an individual message.
 * The Source node stores each input line as a string in the `message` field, while the Sink node outputs data as text lines according to the specified format.
 * Use this codec when line-by-line processing is required.
-* For the Line codec, you can define a delimiter to separate output messages.
+* For the line codec, you can define a delimiter to separate output messages.
     * The default value is a newline (`\n`).

 <a id="line-codec-example---source-node"></a>